This article has links to products and services we love, which we may make commission from.

 Peruvians use the Peruvian Nuevo Sol or soles.

 ATMs in Cusco have a maximum withdrawal which can be problematic when settling bills for treks to Machu Picchu.
 Expect a 5.5% charge when using Visa.
 Bargaining in markets is acceptable but not always successful!

 Getting to Peru

 Most of the larger city airports have flights to Lima.

-Hostels are your main sleeping option.
+For those on a budget in Peru, hostels are your best sleeping option.
 Prices vary depending on where you are.
-For examples in Lima, a dorm bed may cost £5.50 to £12 where as in Huacachina you will find one for £5/6.
+For examples in Lima, a dorm bed may cost £5.50 to £12 whereas in Huacachina you will find one for £5/6.
 Homestays are popular in Cusco for those looking to work on their Spanish (although cheaper in Sucre, Bolivia if heading that way).

 Food and Restaurants in Peru